1. The Woman in the Green Dress (1866)

 In a period of just three years, between 1899 to 1901, he produced almost a hundred paintings of the River Thames.

-What is most evident from Monet’s paintings of London is his engrossment with the effects of fog on the city.
+One recurring theme in Monet’s paintings of London is his engrossment with the effects of fog on the city.

 A large majority of his works feature hazy views, partially obscured by mist and fog.
 The solid, distinctive architecture of the Houses of Parliament allowed Monet to play with light effects and fog.